Google Compute Engine launches GPU support in beta, but requires raising your quota

 Google today announced that it has made graphics processing units (GPUs) available in beta through the Google Compute Engine.
-Specifically Nvidia’s Tesla K80 GPUs can be attached to regular or custom virtual machine (VM) instances.
+Specifically, Nvidia’s Tesla K80 GPUs can be attached to regular or custom virtual machine (VM) instances.
 Google first announced that it would make GPUs available through the Google Cloud Platform (GCP) in November.

-As of today, you can only provision a GPU through Google’s gcloud software development kit (SDK); that option will become available through the GCP Console “later this week,” Google product manager John Barrus wrote in a blog post.
+As of today, you can only provision a GPU through Google’s gcloud software development kit (SDK).
+That option will become available through the GCP Console “later this week,” Google product manager John Barrus wrote in a blog post.

-However it turns out that currently if you’d like to try attaching a GPU to a VM through the gcloud command line interface (CLI), you’ll encounter an error that looks something like this:
+However, it turns out that if you’d like to try attaching a GPU to a VM through the gcloud command line interface (CLI) right now, you’ll encounter an error that looks something like this:

 ERROR: (gcloud.beta.compute.instances.create) Some requests did not succeed: